 Reporting your match, which you are also more than welcome to do, will notify Tinder that this person is really, really pissing you off.
 And if enough people Report someone, that person could be banned from the app.
 But Reporting someone won't Unmatch them, so you will have to select Unmatch after you Report.

 So, if you're like me and you're panicking about finding your ex on dating apps, you'll just have to sit with the paranoia.
-The good news is, if you do see them, you can always just swipe left.
+The good thing is, if you do see them, you can always just swipe left.
 Problem solved.